deruelle/mobicents/servers/sip-presence/README.txt

 ----> REQUIREMENTS:

-The XDMS depends on the Mobicents Http-Servlet RA and the PS depends on the Mobicents SIP and Persistence RAs.
+The XDMS and PS depends on the Mobicents Http-Servlet and SIP RAs.
 Of course, you need to deploy those RAs prior to the installation of
 the servers.

-Important, at the moment the XDM is not compatible with JDK 1.6!
+IMPORTANT, at the moment the XDM is not compatible with JDK 1.6!

 ----> CONFIGURATION: